 Leadership Symposium - Restoring Connections: Can C.A.R.E be the Cure for Tackling Trauma?

-- Learn how Trauma-Informed designs can help your schools become safe places for students
+* Discuss how trauma-sensitive environment design can help schools become safe places for students

-- Discover solutions to help your school become trauma ready without adding more trauma
+* Discover solutions to help schools become trauma ready

 Schedule